Clan Campbell of Cawdor: History

 The name "Cawdor" is the English pronunciation and spelling of the ancient and original Highland name of CALDER.
-In the early 19th century, Lord John Campbell of Caddell was residing in England and changed the name of the castle, town and clan overnight so that it would match the Shakespearean designation (reference: Cawdor Historical Society).
+In the early 19th century, Lord John Campbell of Calder was residing in England and changed the name of the castle, town and clan overnight so that it would match the Shakespearean designation (reference: Cawdor Historical Society).

 Crest badge and tartan

 The Campbell of Cawdor tartan is one of several tartans officially authorised by the chief of Clan Campbell.

 A modern clan member's crest badge contains the heraldic motto: BE MINDFUL.
 The Campbell of Cawdor tartan is very similar to other "Campbell" tartans.
 This tartan did not originally have a name, until it was called an "Argyle" tartan in 1789.
 It wasn't until W. and A. Smith's book was published, in 1850, that was this tartan actually named "Campbell of Cawdor".
 The Campbell of Cawdor tartan is one of only four tartans officially authorised by the current chief of Clan Campbell, Torquhil Campbell, 13th Duke of Argyll.
 Frank Adam and Thomas Innes of Learney, in their The Clans, Septs & Regiments of the Scottish Highlands, listed several septs for Clan Campbell of Cawdor.
 These were: Calder and Caddell.
 Adam and Innes of Learney also wrote that the Campbells of Cawdor were described as "de Cadella".

 Names and Spellings of Names connected with Clan:

 Associated Names and Septs (with spelling variations):